Brainrot is a slang term used to describe the modern mental health phenomenon of the fatigue and burnout caused by consuming too much digital media.

 4. Do you feel more anxious or irritable after online sessions?

-The word “brainrot” first gained traction during the COVID-19 pandemic, because many people were using the internet to connect with each other, and distract themselves from the stress of the outside world.
+The word “brainrot” first gained traction during the COVID-19 pandemic, when many people used the internet to connect with each other and distract themselves from outside stress.

-What started as an innocuous coping mechanism for many, has now spiraled into its own unhealthy habit for many.
+What started as an innocuous coping mechanism has now spiraled into its own unhealthy habit for many.

 If you feel like your brain is mush after hours online, that’s a symptom of brainrot.